skillextreme/Connect-4-game/README.md

 You can customize the game by modifying the constants at the beginning of the script, such as grid size, colors, and window size, to fit your preferences.

-*This README is a guide to help you get started with the Connect Four game project.
-Modify and extend it as needed to fit your project's specifics.*